Israel LaFleur Bridge

-The Israel LaFleur Bridge is a concrete pillar vehicular bridge located in Lake Charles, Louisiana.
+The Israel LaFleur Bridge is a concrete pillar vehicular bridge located in the city of Lake Charles, Louisiana.
 The bridge was built in 1962 as part of Interstate 210 (Lake Charles Loop; a highway expansion that travels over the Calcasieu River, south of Lake Charles, and back up to Interstate 10).
 It is named after Israel LaFleur, who spearheaded the project to build it.